peter88213/nvhelp-en/source/section_menu.rst

 -  Items

 .. note::
-   Only “normal” sections appear in the section list.
+   Only "normal" sections appear in the section list.
-   Sections of the “Unused” type are omitted.
+   Sections of the "Unused" type are omitted.

 File name suffix is ``_sectionlist``.